I HAVE A PROPERTY TO LET, DO I NEED PERMISSION?

 WHAT IS THE TENANCY DEPOSIT SCHEME?

-We have chosen to join The Tenancy Deposit Scheme (TDS) which is a custodial scheme.
+Casa Property Management is a member of the Tenancy Deposit Scheme (TDS) and all tenancy deposits are registered under the custodial scheme.
 This means the deposit will be held by the TDS for the duration of the tenancy.

 How the Tenancy Deposit Scheme works

-In the event of a dispute that cannot be resolved between the landlord and tenant, either party (or Watsons) can instigate adjudication with the ADR (Alternative Dispute Resolution Service).
-This must be done within 28 working days of the tenancy ending and the ADR must be sent the following:-
+In the event of a dispute that cannot be resolved between the landlord and tenant, either party (or Casa Property Management) can instigate adjudication with the ADR (Alternative Dispute Resolution Service).
+This must be done within 28 working days of the tenancy ending and the following documentation must be sent to the ADR:-

 ● The signed tenancy agreement